LunariumCoin/Lunarium-MN-Install/README.md

 Also, if you want to check/start/stop **Lunarium**, run one of the following commands as **root**:

 ```
-LUNARIUM_USER=lunarium  #replace lunarium with the MN username you want to check
+LUNARIUM_USER=lunarium if using default username when installing.

 systemctl status $LUNARIUM_USER #To check the service is running.
 systemctl start $LUNARIUM_USER #To start Lunarium service.